-Services - We generate a significant portion of our Design-to-Silicon-Yield revenue from fixed-price solution implementation service contracts delivered over a specific period of time.
+Services - We generate a significant portion of our Design-to-Silicon-Yield solutions revenue from fixed-price solution implementation service contracts delivered over a specific period of time.
 These contracts require accurate estimation of cost to perform obligations and overall scope of each engagement.
 Revenue under contracts for solution implementation services is recognized as services are performed using the cost-to-cost percentage of completion method of contract accounting.
-Losses on solution implementation contracts are recognized when determined.
+Losses on solution implementation contracts are recognized in the period when they become evident.
 Revisions in profit estimates are reflected in the period in which the conditions that require the revisions become known and can be estimated.
-If we do not accurately estimate the resources required or the scope of work to be performed, or do not manage projects properly within the planned period of time or satisfy our obligations under contracts, resulting contract margins could be materially different than those anticipated when the contract was executed.
+If we do not accurately estimate the resources required or the scope of work to be performed, or do not manage the projects properly within the planned period of time or satisfy our obligations under contracts, resulting contract margins could be materially different than those anticipated when the contract was executed.
 Any such reductions in contract margin could have a material negative impact on our operating results.

 On occasion, we have licensed our software products as a component of our fixed price services contracts.
-In such instances, software products are licensed to customers over a specified term of the agreement with support and maintenance to be provided over the license term.
-Under these arrangements, where vendor-specific objective evidence of fair value, or VSOE, exists for the support and maintenance element, the support and maintenance revenue is recognized separately over the term of the supporting period.
+In such instances, the software products are licensed to customers over a specified term of the agreement with support and maintenance to be provided over the license term.
+Under these arrangements, where vendor-specific objective evidence of fair value ("VSOE") exists for the support and maintenance element, the support and maintenance revenue is recognized separately over the term of the supporting period.
 The remaining fee is recognized as services are performed using the cost-to-cost percentage of completion method of contract accounting.
 VSOE for maintenance, in these instances, is generally established based upon a negotiated renewal rate.
-Under arrangements where software products are licensed as a component of its fixed-price service contract and where VSOE does not exist to allocate a portion of the total fixed-price to the undelivered elements, revenue is recognized for the total fixed-price as the lesser of either the percentage of completion method of contract accounting or ratably over the term of the agreement.
+Under arrangements where software products are licensed as a component of its fixed-price service contract and where VSOE does not exist to allocate a portion of the total fixed-price to the undelivered elements, revenue is recognized for the total fixed-price as the lesser of either the percentage of completion method of contract accounting or ratably over the longer of either the term of the agreement or the supporting period.
 Costs incurred under these arrangements are deferred and recognized in proportion to revenue recognized under these arrangements.

 Revenue from related support and maintenance services is recognized ratably over the term of the support and maintenance contract, generally one year, while revenue from consulting, installation and training services is recognized as services are performed.
 When bundled with software licenses in multiple element arrangements, support and maintenance, consulting (other than for our fixed price solution implementations), installation, and training revenue is allocated to each element of a transaction based upon its fair value as determined by our VSOE.
 VSOE is generally established for maintenance based upon negotiated renewal rates while VSOE for consulting, installation, and training is established based upon our customary pricing for such services when sold separately.
-When VSOE does not exist to allocate a portion of the total fee to the undelivered elements, revenue is recognized ratably over the term of the underlying element for which VSOE does not exist.
+When VSOE does not exist to allocate a portion of the total fee to the undelivered elements, revenue is recognized ratably over the longest service period of the undelivered elements